UyiErhabor/English-Premier-League-Bookmaker-Odds-Research/README.md

 • Ran 312 multiple regression equations by applying 2 models testing measures of strong and weak forecast efficiency

- • Using the results of the regression analysis I assessed the individual efficiency of the bookmakers and the efficiency of the bookmakers considering the corresponding predictions of the 12 other bookmakers over the 22 seasons
+ • Using the results of the regression analysis I assessed the individual efficiency of the bookmakers and the forecast efficiency of the bookmakers considering the corresponding predictions of the 12 other bookmakers over the 22 seasons

 • My main finding was that there was a degree of forecast inefficiency in the predictions made by the bookmakers for all 3 match outcomes (home wins, away wins and draws) over the 22 seasons.
-This was due to information unaccounted for by one group of bookmakers compared to another group of bookmakers observed
+This was due to information unaccounted for by one group of bookmakers compared to another group of bookmakers